tienvx/composer-downloads-plugin/README.md

 The primary strengths of `composer-downloads-plugin` are:

 * __Simple__: It downloads a URL (ZIP/TAR file) and extracts it.
 It only needs to know two things: *what to download* (`url`) and *where to put it* (`path`).
 It runs as pure-PHP without any external dependencies.
-* __Fast__: It does not require scanning, indexing, or mapping any large registries.
-It uses `composer`'s built-in caching system.
+* __Fast__: The logic does not require scanning, indexing, or mapping any large registries.
+The download system uses `composer`'s built-in cache.
 * __Isolated__: As the author of a package `foo/bar`, you define the content under the `vendor/foo/bar` folder.
 When others use `foo/bar`, there is no need for special instructions, no root-level configuration, no interaction with other packages.

 The "Downloads" plugin is only a download mechanism.
 Use it to *assimilate* an external resource as part of a `composer` package.